mat7ias/RNCBot/README.md

   - Metamask might not show the correct wrapped Ether on testnet after you've wrapped it.
 If so, click on metamask and add Custom Token 0xccb65599610D22135E632B0f9Ca85ebEBcDECf6f
 - Start the Raiden dApp [here](http://lightclient.raiden.network).
 You can now use the dApp to open, close and setlle channels.

-note: light client and dApp UI are very early WIP and shown as live development progress.
+<sub><sup>note: light client and dApp UI are very early WIP and shown as live development progress.
 To send payments you will need to run a full Raiden node.
 To try this quickly, follow the [workshop](https://github.com/raiden-network/workshop/tree/tu-berlin-blockchain-labs).
-You can start it on Goerli with "--eth-rpc-endpoint https://rpc.slock.it/goerli" to skip signing up for Infura.
+You can start it on Goerli with "--eth-rpc-endpoint https://rpc.slock.it/goerli" to skip signing up for Infura.</sup></sub>

 ## Explorers